Techie-Tessie/Summer/README.md

 Inside your folder contain your code files and a README file describing your contribution with any relevant screenshots.

-Feel free to use the index.html file and css file provided as a starting point.
+Feel free to use the files provided (index.html and style.css) as a starting point.

 Click [here](https://www.youtube.com/watch?v=8PhlKST2x1s) if you are using GitHub Desktop, and click [here](https://www.youtube.com/watch?v=y0syiLiYjqU) if you are using Git Bash.